5kyCl0ud/Seoul-Bike/README.md

 - **Snowfall**: Snowfall in centimeters (cm)
 - **Seasons**: The season of the year (Winter, Spring, Summer, Autumn)
 - **Holiday**: Whether the day is a holiday or not (Holiday/ No holiday)
-- **Functional Day**: Whether the day is a functional working day or not (Non Functional Hours, Functional hours)
+- **Functioning Day**: Whether the day is a functional working day or not (Non Functional Hours, Functional hours)

 ### Data Source